Mind Challenges

 • Social Sciences

 Teams work together for six weeks (without assistance), developing a creative solution to a Long Term Challenge, which they then present to a panel of judges on Tournament Day.
 The teams must also participate in an unseen Spontaneous Challenge on Tournament Day.
+At training sessions students will learn skills to assist with the Spontaneous Challenge that is required for the competition day.

 ToM looks beyond academic achievement and understands that the pursuit of excellence knows no boundaries.
 It offers students a unique, total experience, providing challenge and growth through its six-week problem solving structure.
 The Tournament process provides a platform for excellence and equips participants with strategies and skills which will support future success.